AdguardTeam/tsurlfilter/packages/dnr-rulesets/README.md

 }
 ```

+`patch-manifest` command also provide two options:
+- `-f, --force-update` - set to true to overwrite existing rulesets.
+- `-i, --ids <ids>` - specify filter IDs to include.

-3. Run the script to load DNR rulesets as part of your build flow.
+1. Run the script to load DNR rulesets as part of your build flow.

 ```bash
 npm run load-dnr-rulesets